-In case you are wondering how MINI and Haval are related, the parent companies of both the brands – BMW Group and Great Wall Motor – formed a new JV company called Spotlight Automotive Limited in 2019 for joint development and production of MINI electric cars and new Great Wall models.
+If you wonder how MINI and Haval are related, the parent companies of both the brands – BMW Group and Great Wall Motor – formed a new JV company called Spotlight Automotive Limited in 2019 for joint development and production of MINI electric cars and new Great Wall models.
 The JV company will have a new plant with an annual capacity of 160,000 vehicles, located in the city of Zhangjiagang in China’s Jiangsu Province.

-With a BMW iX1 confirmed for production, it was a matter of time before an equivalent MINI electric SUV came into the picture.
-An Autocar UK report in June 2020 gave a preview of what one could expect, and in October 2020, Mini announced plans to have more crossover electric vehicles in its lineup in a rearrangement of the model range.
+With a BMW iX1 confirmed for production, it was a matter of time before an equivalent MINI electric SUV came into focus.
+An Autocar UK report in June 2020 previewed what one could expect, and in October 2020, Mini announced plans to have more crossover electric vehicles in a rearrangement of the model range.

 What MINI has announced:

 MINI said in October last year that its future core portfolio of all-electric vehicles will include the three-door Hatch, a new crossover model in the small car segment, a compact crossover model, the MINI Countryman electric variant and a dedicated electric crossover.